-a) Securities lending transactions
+a) Securities lending and borrowing

-Provided that the investment guidelines of the fund contain no further restrictions in the special section below, a fund may conclude securities lending transactions.
-The respective restrictions on these transactions can be found in CSSF circular 08/356, as amended.
-Securities lending transactions may only be carried out with regard to the assets permitted under the Law of 2010 and the fund's investment guidelines.
+Unless further restricted by the investment policy of a specific sub-fund as described in the special section below, a sub-fund may enter into securities lending and borrowing.
+The applicable restrictions can be found in CSSF Circular 08/356, as amended from time to time.
+Securities lending and borrowing may only be carried out with regard to the assets permitted under the Law of 2010 and the sub-fund's investment guidelines.
+Those transactions may be entered into for one or more of the following aims: (i) reduction of risk, (ii) reduction of cost and (iii) generation of additional capital or income with a level of risk which is consistent with the risk profile of the relevant sub-fund and the applicable risk diversification rules.

-These transactions may be entered into for one or more of the following purposes: (i) reduction of risk, (ii) reduction of cost and (iii) generation of additional capital or income with a level of risk that is consistent with the risk profile of the fund and with the risk diversification rules applicable to it.
-As a rule, up to 80% of the securities of the fund may be transferred to counterparties in the course of securities lending transactions.
-However, the Management Company reserves the right to lend up to 100% of the fund's securities to counterparties, depending on market demand.
+Depending on market conditions and market demand, it is expected that up to 70% of the sub-fund's securities can be transferred to counterparties by means of securities lending and borrowing.
+However, if there is an increased market demand, the Management Company reserves the right to transfer a maximum of up to 100% of the sub-fund's securities to counterparties as a loan.